AhmedN11/Ekinox-Student-Intervention-Dashboard/README.md

 This dashboard helps educational counselors prioritize students based on two key dimensions:
 - **Current Performance**: Final grade in mathematics (0-20 scale)
-- **Intervention Complexity**: How actionable/easy it is to help them based on 8 key indicators
+- **Intervention Complexity**: How actionable/easy it is to help them based on data-driven indicator selection

+### Data-Driven Methodology

+The dashboard employs an **exhaustive correlation-based approach** to identify the most impactful intervention indicators:

+1. **Comprehensive Testing**: Analyzes 37+ potential indicators across 8 categories (demographics, family, school behavior, support, activities, leisure, health, motivation)
+2. **Correlation Analysis**: Calculates Pearson correlation between each indicator and student grades (FinalGrade)
+3. **Smart Selection**: Automatically selects the top 8 indicators with highest absolute correlation
+4. **Weighted Scoring**: Each indicator is weighted proportionally to its predictive power (correlation strength)
+5. **Validation**: Final intervention score is validated against actual grades to ensure statistical significance

+This data-driven approach ensures that the most statistically significant factors are prioritized over domain assumptions, resulting in more accurate student prioritization.

 ## Features